 What are two-tone bands made of?

-Two-tone bands are typically made using two different metals combined in a single ring.
-Common combinations include yellow gold with white gold, rose gold with platinum, or stainless steel with titanium.
+Two-tone bands are made using two different metals combined in a single ring.
+Common combinations include yellow gold with white gold, rose gold with platinum, and stainless steel with titanium.

 Are two-tone bands durable?